Discovering Ziro Valley and the Apatani Tribe of Ziro, Arunachal Pradesh

 Do remember that foreigners need a protected Area Permit (PAP) whilst Indian nationals need an Inner Line Permit (ILP) to travel in Arunachal Pradesh.
 If you don’t have much time to spare, we advise you use the services of a travel agency such as Holiday Scout for a fulfilling travel experience in the region.
 Even if you choose to travel independently as we did, Holiday Scout can provide services such as helping you obtain the PAP, figure out an itinerary and recommend and book accommodation for you.

-The Apatani Tribe – one of the tribes of Arunachal Pradesh
+The Apatani Tribe – one of the tribes of Arunachal Pradesh in the Ziro valley

 The people of the Apatani tribe, the major ethnic group of the Ziro Valley, and one of the 26 major tribes of Arunachal Pradesh, are known for their colourful festivals and crafts, but what sets them apart is the way they practice wetland cultivation of both rice and fish in the valley.